Arizona State University - PhD student, SOLS Interdisciplinary Graduate Program in Neuroscience (Aug 2021-Present)

 Savannah first joined the ASU community on the Research Advancement team in ASU's School of Life Sciences (SOLS) in October 2017 where she assisted with general pre-award activities, e.g., searching for and disseminating funding solicitations for SOLS faculty, publication of the SOLS Research Advancement Newsletter, and preparation and submission of proposals to federal and philanthropic sponsors.

-She now works in the ASU-Banner Neurodegenerative Disease Research Center in the Biodesign Institute as a Research Technician, where she is involved with projects investigating the mechanisms of basal forebrain cholinergic neuron alterations in mouse models of Down Syndrome and their relationship to neurodegeneration in Alzheimer's disease.
+She now works within Biodesign's ASU-Banner Neurodegenerative Disease Research Center.
+She is a member of the Velazquez Lab, where she is involved in projects investigating mechanisms of basal forebrain cholinergic neuron alterations in mouse models of Down Syndrome and their relationship to neurodegeneration in Alzheimer's disease.
+She began the SOLS Interdisciplinary Graduate Program in Neuroscience PhD program in Fall 2021 and has since been awarded a prestigious Society for Neuroscience Trainee Professional Development Award and been nominated as a College of Liberal Arts and Sciences Student leader.